 Our Programs.
 CONTINUING EDUCATION: FOR PEOPLE WITH AND WITHOUT DISABILITIES

 Noncredit Educational Classes – Marjorie Book Continuing Education sponsors several noncredit post secondary classes each year for students with and without disabilities.
 In the past, the group has held Introduction to German, Ceramics, Introduction to Tai Chi and Theories of Leadership classes.
-Classes are typically held on five consecutive Friday nights from 7:00 – 8:30 PM at various locations including Xavier University and University of Cincinnati.
+Classes are typically held on Friday nights from 7:00pm – 8:30pm at University of Cincinnati Teachers College, in either Room 600 or Room 635.
 The instructor finds ways for all participants, regardless of ability level, to make meaningful contributions to the classes.
 Marjorie Book Continuing Education also sponsors a free two day educational trip to some area in Ohio, Kentucky, Indiana or Michigan each summer.

 Another Program.
 THEATER: DRAMA FOR PEOPLE WITH AND WITHOUT DISABILITIES

 Theatrical Rehearsals and Productions – Marjorie Book Continuing Education produces three theatrical shows each year – the first performed in May, the second performed in July and the third in August.
 The third show each year is usually a musical.
 The group typically performs classic or contemporary theater productions by authors such as Shakespeare, Ibsen, Wilder, Shaw and a host of more contemporary authors.
 Past shows have included All in the Timing, Summer and Smoke, Rossum’s Universal Robots and Nothing but the Truth.
 Past musicals have included Godspell and Footloose.
-Presently, the group rehearses each show approximately a dozen times on selected evenings at Friendship Methodist Church in Wyoming and performs at the Cincinnati Museum Center in Queensgate.
-New actors, with and without disabilities and with and without acting experience are constantly needed.
+Presently, the group rehearses each show approximately 17 times on selected evenings at University of Cincinnati Teachers College, either in Room 600 or Room 635, and performs at the E.T.
+Carson Masonic Lodge on Ludlow Avenue for the spring play, and at Little Brothers Friends of the Elderly on Colerain Avenue for their two summer plays.
+New actors, with and without disabilities and with and without acting experience, are constantly needed.

 HOW TO GET INVOLVED.
 Noncredit Educational Classes – Marjorie Book Continuing Education sponsors several noncredit post secondary classes each year for students with and without disabilities.
 In the past, the group has held Introduction to German, Ceramics, Introduction to Tai Chi and Theories of Leadership classes.
-Classes are typically held on five consecutive Friday nights from 7:00 – 8:30 PM at various locations including Xavier University and University of Cincinnati.
+Classes are typically held on five consecutive Friday nights from 7:00pm – 8:30pm at University of Cincinnati.
+Teachers College, in either Room 600 or Room 635.
 The instructor finds ways for all participants, regardless of ability level, to make meaningful contributions to the classes.
 Marjorie Book Continuing Education also sponsors a free two day educational trip to some area in Ohio, Kentucky, Indiana or Michigan each summer.

 How to Get Involved Number Two.
 Visit a class or see a play.
 We welcome visitors to our classes, often held on Friday nights in the spring and fall, and our play performances, typically held on Thursday, Friday and Sunday nights in the summer.
 To be added to our email announcements list, please send an email to Joe Link.